 - 2. Darling J., Tilley D., and Gao B., 2008.
 ‘An experimental investigation of car-trailer high-speed stability’, Dept of Mechanical Engineering, University of Bath, UK.

 The general topic is covered (more technically and in-depth) in my recently updated Caravan and tow vehicle dynamics.

-The author is an ex-General Motors research engineer with a particular, and now plus 60 years interest and writing in this area.
+The author is an ex-General Motors research engineer with a particular, and now plus 60 years, interest and writing and publishing in this area.
 See About the author.